ADRC STUDY COORDINATOR

 Categories: Health Care, Medical, Social Services, Laboratory Technician, Research Specialists, Research, Scientific

 Working Title: ADRC Study Coordinator

 Official Title: SR RESEARCH SPEC(T16BN) or RESEARCH SPECIALIST(T16DN) or ASSOC RESEARCH SPEC(T16FN)

 Minimum $31,427 ANNUAL (12 months)

 Degree and Area of Specialization:

 Bachelor's degree required.
 Health care or biological sciences areas preferred.

 Minimum number of years and type of relevant work experience:

-Title prefix will be determined based on years of relevant professional work experience.
+Title prefix determined based on candidates years of relevant professional work experience.

 The School of Medicine and Public Health and the Wisconsin Alzheimer's Disease Research Center have a deep and profound commitment to diversity both as an end in itself but, also as a valuable means for eliminating health disparities.
 As such, we strongly encourage applications from candidates who foster and promote the values of diversity and inclusion.